 6. Build flexibility into the travel plans to give the person time to adjust and rest as needed.

-7. Allow plenty of time for everything.
+7. Allow plenty of time for everything, from driving to the train station to navigating the airport.

 8. Try to travel during the person’s best time of day.